How to Become a Project Manager: 6 Steps

 It’ll be a good idea to sharpen the technical and workplace skills involved in project management.
 Here are some skills commonly requested in project manager job descriptions:

 You can develop skills by taking courses specific to a subject, studying for a certification, or practicing them in the workplace.
 Develop core project management skills with the Google Project Management: Professional Certificate.
-You can learn what you need to be job-ready in six months or less.
+You can typically learn what you need to be job-ready in six months or less.

 Read more: 11 Key Project Management Skills